solita/solita.github.com/_posts/2017-06-26-windows-containers-your-way.md

 ## Finally

-The success of Docker in the Linux ecosystem is a strong indicator.
+The popularity of Docker in the Linux ecosystem is a strong proof of concept as good ideas tend to spread easily.
 On Windows side of things Microsoft is doing some heavy lifting to make Windows Server fully container capable and they are getting closer to the target all the time.

 So, should you run Windows Container in production today?
 Probably not.
 Although you probably could, that would mean a lot of quality time spend with Google and solving bleeding edge problems.